 Let’s look at each of these in turn.

 Have you ever noticed something that looks like a cucumber pip or dried rice grain, stuck to the fur near your cat’s anus?
 If you didn’t realise. . . that small, white, sesame seed like object is actually a ‘proglottids’ or tapeworm egg packet.

 Tapeworms are internal parasites that live in the gut.
 The adult worm attaches to the wall of the small intestine and absorbs nutrients through their ‘skin’.
 They reproduce by forming small egg packets which drop off the lower end of their ‘tape’.
 These packets or proglottids pass out of the cat’s anus and cause extreme itchiness.

 Cats become infected with tapeworms in two ways:

 - Eating small mammals or birds that have a tapeworm infection

 - Grooming and swallowing fleas that contain tapeworm eggs.

-The answer for these butt scooting cats is simple: a worming and flea treatment should fix the issue.
+The answer for these cats that drag their butts along the ground is simple: a worming and flea treatment should fix the issue.

 However, be aware that not all dewormers are created equal.
 It requires a special ingredient, usually praziquantel, to kill tapeworms.
 Many regular dewormers, especially over-the-counter ones, are ineffective against tapeworm and you may need to get a prescription wormer from your vet.